 Where do expats live?
 Stand alone house, compound or apartment?
 How much does it cost?
 As a new expat in Jakarta, here’s what I wish I knew about housing before moving to Jakarta.

-For families working in the center and small kids who do not require attending international schools, central neighborhoods such as Menteng, and Kuningan are good options.
+For families who work around Central Jakarta and have small kids who do not require attending international schools yet, central neighborhoods such as Menteng, Setiabudi, Tanah Abang, and Kuningan are strategic options where English-speaking daycares are available.

 In the center, here are some of the apartments that are most popular with expats: